Information for Existing Housing Program Participants

 Households who purchased their home with downpayment loan assistance from the City, purchased a Below Market Price (BMP) home from the City, or borrowed funds for home improvements from the City may find the following resources helpful when thinking about refinancing their loan, making capital improvements, selling their home, or paying off their City loan.

-If you make improvements to your home and want the value of the capital improvements to be taken into account when the Maximum Restricted Resale Price is calculated, you must obtain written approval of the improvements by the City before the improvements are made.
+If you make improvements to your home and want the value of the capital improvements to be taken into account when the Maximum Restricted Resale Price is calculated, you must obtain approval by the City before the improvements are made.
 To obtain approval, you must complete the Request for City Approval of Improvements to the Home Form and submit the form and any attachments by mail (Housing Division, 39550 Liberty Street, Fremont, CA 94538) or by email.
-The initial cost of each improvement must be at least 1% of the original purchase price and the Eligible Improvements must conform with existing building codes.
+The initial cost of each improvement must be at least 1% of the original purchase price, and the improvements must conform with existing building codes.
 For a list of eligible improvements, please view the City's Eligible Capital Improvements List.